PeterCamilleri/mysh/README.md

-gls        | Help on gls internal mysh command. help       | This help on the help command. history    | Help on the history command. kbd        | Help on mysh keyboard mapping. math       | Help on math functions. quick      | Help on quick commands. ruby       | Help on the show ruby command. show       | Help on the show command. usage      | Help on mysh usage options. mls        | Help on mls internal mysh command.
+gls        | Help on gls internal mysh command. help       | This help on the help command. history    | Help on the history command. init       | Help on mysh initialization. kbd        | Help on mysh keyboard mapping. math       | Help on math functions. mls        | Help on mls internal mysh command. quick      | Help on quick commands. ruby       | Help on the show ruby command. show       | Help on the show command. types      | Help on mysh file types. usage      | Help on mysh usage options.
 {{         | Help on mysh handlebars.